 Tool Engineering

-Skill 8: Semantic Capability and Tool Engineering
+Semantic Capability and Tool Engineering

 Skill 8 represents the critical discipline of designing, building, and managing the tools that agents use to interact with the world.
 Agents extend their capabilities through tools—functions, APIs, and services that allow them to perform actions beyond language generation.
 The quality of these tools is a primary determinant of agent performance.

 This skill addresses the art and science of creating tools that are discoverable (agents can find them), understandable (agents know when and how to use them), and safe (agents can use them without causing harm).
+Master these principles, and your agents will work with surgical precision.
+Ignore them, and you'll spend endless hours debugging why your agent chose the wrong tool or passed invalid parameters.

-The Four Sub-Skills
+The Four Sub-Skills of Tool Engineering

 | Sub-Skill | Focus Area | Key Concepts |